Control (video game): Sales

+In Japan, the PlayStation 4 version sold 10,336 physical units, making it the 13th best-selling retail game during its first week of release.

 Awards

 IGN chose Control as their "Game of the Year", along with other awards including "Best Action-Adventure Game", "Best Video Game Art Direction", and "Best Video Game Story".
 Game Informer, Electronic Gaming Monthly, and GamesRadar+ also awarded Control as their "Game of the Year", while Polygon, Easy Allies, USGamer Giant Bomb, GameRevolution, and GameSpot listed Control among their top 10 games of 2019.
 PC Gamer chose Control as "Best Setting" for their Best Games of 2019.
 Eurogamer listed Control among its games of the year.

+Spin-off and sequel

+In June 2021, Remedy announced an agreement with 505 Games for a multiplayer spin-off and a "bigger-budget" project to further expand the Control series.
+The sequel, Control 2, entered full production in February 2025.
+A spin-off, FBC: Firebreak, was released in June 2025 to mixed reception, though development continues.